NoiseByNorthwest/php-spx/README.md

 ![Showcase](https://github.com/NoiseByNorthwest/NoiseByNorthwest.github.io/blob/d8a90827d6eb256f49d580de448b6b6fad4119ac/php-spx/doc/as.th.png)

-##### Performance, report size & time resolution
+##### Performance, report size & sampling

 The analysis screen can nicely handle profile reports with up to several (5+) millions of recorded function calls with Chromium on my i5 @ 3.3GHz / 8GB desktop.
-In case you want to profile a long running, CPU intensive, script which tends to generate giant reports, you can change the time resolution of the report to skip the shortest function calls (i.e. those with execution time below the given resolution).
+In case you want to profile a long running, CPU intensive, script which tends to generate giant reports, you can enable sampling mode with the suitable sampling period.
-See _SPX_FULL_RES_ [parameter](#available-parameters) for command line script.
+See _SPX_SAMPLING_PERIOD_ [parameter](#available-parameters) for command line script.

 ##### Metric selector